Solomon R. Guggenheim

-Guggenheim was born into a wealthy mining family, and he founded the Yukon Gold Company in Alaska, among other business interests.
+Guggenheim was born into the wealthy Guggenheim family, and founded the Yukon Gold Company in Alaska, among other business interests.
 He began collecting art in the 1890s, and he retired from his business after World War I to pursue art collecting.
 He eventually focused on modern art under the guidance of artist Baroness Hilla von Rebay, creating an important collection by the 1930s and opened his first museum in 1939.

 Early life, family and education

-Guggenheim was born in Philadelphia, Pennsylvania, son of Meyer and Barbara Guggenheim and brother of Simon, Benjamin, Daniel, and five other siblings.
-He was of Swiss and Ashkenazi Jewish ancestry.
+Guggenheim was born in the Center City district of Philadelphia, Pennsylvania, son of German immigrant Barbara Meyer (1834–1900) and Swiss immigrant Meyer Guggenheim (1828–1905), the owner of a Swiss embroidery manufacturing and importing company.
+Solomon was the brother of Simon, Benjamin, Daniel, and five other siblings.
+He was of Swiss Ashkenazi Jewish ancestry.
+In 1879 Meyer Guggenheim bought one-third of a lead and silver mine in Leadville, Colorado, which turned out to be the start of the greatest mining empire in the world at the time, mining metals such as gold, silver, copper, and lead.

-Guggenheim was a student in Switzerland at the Concordia Institute in Zürich.
+After attending public school in Philadelphia, Solomon went on to study German language and business in Switzerland at the Concordia Institute in Zürich.
+Afterwards, he partnered with his four brothers in the family needlework business M. Guggenheim & Sons and managed its Saxony branch in Germany.

 Career

-In 1891, he turned around the Compañia de la Gran Fundición Nacional Mexicana.
-Guggenheim returned to the United States to work in the family mining business, later founding the Yukon Gold Company in the Yukon Territory and Alaska.
+Back in the US, Solomon worked in the family mining business.
+In 1891, he turned around the Compañia de la Gran Fundición Nacional Mexicana (translation: Great National Foundry Company of Mexico).
+Guggenheim became the president of the Braden Copper Company in Chile, and in 1906 founded the Yukon Gold Company in the Yukon Territory and Alaska.

 Art collector

-He began collecting works of the old masters in the 1890s.
+Inspired by his wife Irene Rothschild, He began collecting works of the old masters in the 1890s.
 He retired from his business in 1919 to devote more time to art collecting and in 1926, met Baroness Hilla von Rebay.
 In 1930, they visited Wassily Kandinsky’s studio in Dessau, Germany, and Guggenheim began to purchase Kandinsky's work.
 The same year, Guggenheim began to display the collection to the public at his apartment in the Plaza Hotel in New York City.
 Guggenheim's purchases continued with the works of Rudolf Bauer, Marc Chagall, Fernand Léger, and László Moholy-Nagy.